romitjain/romitjain.github.io/_posts/2022-01-07-Motivation.md

 print('Hello World!')
 ```

-Printing Hello World seems a fitting introductory page to a `(almost)` dev's website.
+Printing Hello World seems a fitting introductory page to a dev's website.

 Hi, I am Romit.
 I have created this website to share some of my ideas/ramblings.
 These are sometimes unfinished and evolve continuously.
 I write everything on this website for myself.

-I have two major goals with this website
+I have two major goals with this website.

-1. Crystallize my thought process.
-Writing helps in this.
+1. Avoid myself from fooling myself that I understand a topic
-2. Share my learning and failures.
-A way for me to give back to the internet (from where I have learned almost everything!).
+2. Write a note to me reminding me of important things

 You can learn more about me [here](/about).
-You can also browse the website by [dates](/archive) or [category](/category)

 ## Inspiration for this website